 A portion of every sale at Passing-Fancy is automatically donated to charity through the PayPal Giving Fund, an official IRS registered 501(c)(3) public charity.

 Our current donations are aimed at helping the victims of Hurricane Florence.
 A portion of each sale at Passing-Fancy is donated to organizations working with local authorities and partners on the ground to provide much needed relief in the affected cities.

 Enjoy your purchases, and feel good about helping others who been impacted by these devastating natural disasters.

 What happened to JPQueen?

-Some of our customers have asked us, “What ever happened to JPQueen.com ?”
+Many people have asked, “What ever happened to JPQueen.com ?”

 Sadly, it looks like their site is dead forever.
 They first went down back around 2005, but then came back online a short time later with a very reduced stock of books.
 They stumbled along for several more years before dying again in 2009.
-Many of our customers have told us that they have used JPQueen to network and research favorite titles and prices, then come to Passing-Fancy.com for a better deal.
+Many of our friends and customers have asked us to help them find the special books which JPQueen used to sell.

 A little history of “JPQueen.com”